raithorivera/amihan-app/README.md

    Check the `start.sh` script to set up the environment and start the application.
 This script should ensure the correct Node.js and npm versions are used.

 3. **Configure Supervisor**:
    Install and configure Supervisor to manage the application process, ensuring it stays running.
 You will need to create a Supervisor configuration file specific to your application.
+Check `/server/supervisor.txt` for sample configuration.

 4. **Configure Nginx**:
    Use Nginx as a reverse proxy to handle requests and manage SSL.
 Ensure Nginx is installed and properly configured to route traffic to your application.
+Check `/server/nginx.txt` for sample configuration.

 5. **Set Up SSL with Certbot**:
    Secure your application with SSL certificates from Let's Encrypt using Certbot, it will automatically handle the SSL configuration for Nginx.